gaheldev/godot-version-manager/README.md

 ## Releases

-Releases are automatically built on github when a tag `v*.*.*` is pushed.
+Releases are automatically built on github when a tag `v*.*.*` is pushed by one of the commands:
-The process to create a new online release is convoluted, until this is improved you have to run:

 ```
+make patch-release
+make minor-release
-make hook
+make major-release
-git commit "bump to version <VERSION>"
-git tag <VERSION>
-git commit --amend # save and do nothing, this is for git hook to update gdvm version to the new tag
-git tag -d <VERSION>
-git tag <VERSION>
-git push
-git push origin <VERSION>
 ```